 - The best knowledge bases continuously evolve by combining centralized content with frontline employee insights.

-What Are the Common Challenges of an Internal Knowledge Base?
+What Are the common challenges of an Internal Knowledge Base?

 These are the common challenges workforce are facing while using knowledge bases: